4.5. Mapping rules: Serbia

 “Ulica” and “Put” are the same type of road.
 Both are translated as street.

-“Plateau” items are small areas drawn as part of a road infrastructure.
+“Plateu”-type items are small areas drawn as part of the road infrastructure.

 The address registered in the cadaster is considered a building's official address.
 If the address in the cadaster and the postal address differ, the cadaster address becomes the official name while the postal address becomes an extra name with the “Also known as” attribute.